Gardeners consider growing thyme one of the most leisurely activities in gardening. This plant is very resilient and flexible in the garden.

 The main issue here is the more you increase organic material in your soil, the more it holds onto water.
 To avoid such a problem, use the fertilizer in moderate amounts.

 Repotting Your Thyme

-Second, the compost in the soil also becomes exhausted.
+Second, the compost in the soil becomes exhausted.
 To enrich the plant with nutrients again, you need to change the mix and add compost to it afterward.

 That’s all!
-Enjoy growing your thyme and don’t forget to share all your questions and thoughts in the comments below!
+Enjoy growing your thyme, and don’t forget to share all your questions and thoughts in the comments below!